ilyalesik/react-overrides/README.md

 # react-overrides
-Helper to create reusable components.
+Helper for create extendable components.
+Intended to override the props and used components of the internal elements of the component.

 Inspired by article
 [Better Reusable React Components with the Overrides Pattern](https://medium.com/@dschnr/better-reusable-react-components-with-the-overrides-pattern-9eca2339f646).